Our California State Disability Insurance (SDI) calculator answers three common questions.

 Percentage of Income

-California SDI replaces approximately 55 percent of your gross income, up to a hard dollar cap.
+California SDI replaces approximately 55 percent of your income subject to the SDI tax, up to a hard dollar cap.
 The hard dollar cap in 2014 is $1,075 weekly.
 If your annual income exceeds $101,700, you may be subject to the hard dollar cap.

 Enter your base period earnings into the input form.
 The system will automatically compute whether you are subject to the cap, or eligible for the full 55 percent.